The Five Food Groups of Revenue Marketing Health

 - Incrementally mature your use of marketing technology to drive hyper-targeted personalization and automation.

-Improvements in any of these four areas will produce positive benefits in how you engage clients and to your contribution to revenue.
+Improvements in any of these areas will produce positive benefits in how you engage clients and to your contribution to revenue.
 No matter where you start make sure to map your findings through to a conversion metric.
-Building a roadmap for strengthening all four areas in an iterative manner will yield results and enable you to stand taller empowering a more strategic, long-term posture within your organization.
+Building a roadmap for strengthening all five areas in an iterative manner will yield results and enable you to stand taller empowering a more strategic, long-term posture within your organization.
 Apparently you can have your cake and eat it too.
 (But maybe, no icing?)